-USACE Baltimore looked to change this in 2007 with a project to upgrade the river’s existing Flood Protection System by creating two portal structures, which would include installing moveable floodgates in the existing levee.
+USACE Baltimore looked to upgrade the Susquehanna River’s existing Flood Protection System by creating two portal structures, which included the installation of moveable floodgates in the existing levee.
 Construction of plazas and landscaping features, an amphitheater and a fishing terrace to benefit the surrounding communities was also included.

 Conti Federal finished the project on schedule and met all specifications, successfully bringing public access to this area of the river for the first time in 60 years.

 The team also received strong accolades from USACE Baltimore and Luzerne County for the project’s lasting contribution to the community.

 In this image: The project kicks off with river work.